Edinburgh in 4 Days: everything you need to know

 - Price and opening hours: Admission is free, although there is a suggested donation of €3.50 and for the guided tour of the roof you do have to pay admission and a photo permit.
 It is open between 13:00 and 17:00.

-Stroll through the old town
+Stroll through the Old Town

 You will find unique products: gourmet chocolates in The Chocolatarium, fashion, jewelry, coffee and if it is the wake of the boy wizard that brings you to Edinburgh, here you can fully enjoy his world: there are two museums dedicated to Harry Potter and everything related to his magical universe: The Enchanted Galaxy and the Museum Context

 Although if you want to have the full Harry Potter experience in Edinburgh, I recommend you book the best tour for fans of the Harry Potter saga.
+You will love it!

 - Where: The Old Town is located in the center of the city.

-- Do I need to make a reservation: No, enjoy strolling through this special environment.
+- Do I need to make a reservation: No, just enjoy strolling through this special environment.

 And a very special place to visit after these museums of magic is a pub that has become famous all over the world: The Elephant House.
 This is where J.K.
 Rowling began writing the Harry Potter story, so it's a very special place.